What's mentoring all about?

 He or she will probably model good ways of communicating with people, of coping with frustration, and identifying life opportunities.
 Together the mentor and young person might try new activities and develop group relationships too.

 But often the greatest impact they will have is simply by being there listening - reliably, consistently, and without judgement.
 Our young people know that their mentors are volunteers, and they participate voluntarily too.
 It's a great foundation for a trusting relationship with no agenda except helping the young person to feel better and to re-connect with family, school or community.

 What qualities do mentors need?

 We don’t ask for the mentors to be perfect, just kind, honest and reliable.
 The impact of such a relationship can be powerful, life changing and extremely positive.
-The mentor is often the first person the mentee feels they can trust and talk openly to, in their lives.

 - The ability to listen to and support young people

 - An interest in the welfare of young people

 - An understanding of young people, ideally gained through personal or professional contact

 - The capacity to work individually with a young person

 - A commitment to working in a way which does not discriminate against any group in society